kpsdev1/Fitness-365/README.md

  ### Contact Us page
 - On the contact us page we have a form that a user can use to contact the gym with any query they have.
-- The form takes the input for name, email , phone number and also the message that they want to submit.
+- The form takes the input for name, email, phone number and also the message that they want to submit.
+- When submitted correctly the user will see a message that their from has been submitted correctly and that they can click on a link to retun to the home page.
-- Below the form you will find the gym location with on an embedded google maps, the user can also view the map on a seperat page by click view larger map, which will take them to google maps, where they can get directions if they want.
+- Below the form you will find the gym location with on an embedded google maps, the user can also view the map on a seperate page by click view larger map, which will take them to google maps, where they can get directions to the gym if needs be.

 ![contact form on the contact us page](readme-docs/images/form.png)
 ![embedded map with the location of the gym](readme-docs/images/map.png)
 - - -

 ## Future Features:
-In the future I would like to add a **Join now** button under the membership shection that when click will take th user to a secure payment page that allows the to purchse membership, This would need to be implemented through a secure third party payment site like paypal.
+In the future I would like to add a **Join now** button under the membership section that when clicked will take the user to a secure payment page that allows the to purchse membership, This would need to be implemented through a secure third party payment site like paypal.
 I would also like to add a video to the gallery page that gives a virtual tour of the gym so that users can get get a better view of the gym and how it is layed out.
 - - -